Kai375/Text-Formatter/README.md

 The length of the input line, and the number of lines in the input, are not known in advance and are not restricted.

-The text in the input can contain all ASCII codes, except the character '\0' (we can assume that the input is valid).
+The text in the input can contain all ASCII codes, except the character `\0` (we can assume that the input is valid).

-All characters from the input will be stored in the data structure, except the character '\n', which must be **skipped** every time it appears
+All characters from the input will be stored in the data structure, except the character `\n`, which must be **skipped** every time it appears

 **and not inserted** into the structure.